 Kimberley Freeman is Executive Officer for Public Engagement, and Manager of the Centre for Public Engagement at Queen Mary University of London (QMUL).
 Kimberley also runs the London SciComm Socials, in collaboration with Mary-Clare Hallsworth and Dr Steve Cross.
 Kimberley was previously Partnership Communications Manager at the Medical Research Council (MRC), prior to that she was Public Engagement Manager at UCL, based in UCL’s Public Engagement Unit, and Public Engagement and Publications Co-ordinator at The Royal College of Pathologists.
-You can follow her on Twitter at @Kim0006.
 You can follow the London SciComm Socials on Twitter at @SciCommSocLDN.

 Michael Eades is Cultural Contexts Research Fellow and Public Engagement Manager at the School of Advanced Study (SAS), University of London.
 He joined SAS in 2013 to coordinate programming and engagement with the Bloomsbury Festival, funded by an AHRC Cultural Engagement Pilot Scheme award.
 He was principal investigator on the AHRC-funded project Bloomsbury Festival in a Box: engaging socially isolated people with dementia, and currently curates the Being Human festival of the humanities.
 Led by SAS and supported by the AHRC and the British Academy, Being Human is the UK’s only national festival dedicated to public engagement with humanities research.
 He is on Twitter @DrMichaelEades.